Skip to main content

 Applicants should:

-• Have a minimum 9.5 GPA in Philosophy at the end of winter 2023.
+• Have a minimum 9.5 GPA in Philosophy at the end of winter 2025. *Note: for PP103 applications, a 9.0 GPA will be considered.

 • Be good communicators (clear, articulate speakers), with strong interpersonal skills (friendly, approachable, able to create a positive rapport with students, etc.).